JonWinkelman/astR_trees_geary2025/README.md

 ---

-## How to Run
+## How to Run (assumes you have conda installed)

-1. Activate your project environment (conda/venv) with all tools installed.
+1. Create an environment from `environment.yml`
+   `conda env create -f environment.yml'
+   `conda activate Geary_astR_trees`
-2. Execute the script (adjusting or removing notebook-specific lines like `get_ipython()`).
+3. Execute the script (adjusting or removing notebook-specific lines like `get_ipython()`).
-3. Outputs you should obtain:
+4. Outputs you should obtain:
    - `summary_data/AssemblyAccession_to_SpeciesName.json`
    - `astR_orthologs.faa` and `*.muscle.aln`
    - `raxML_output/RAxML_bipartitionsBranchLabels.AstR`
    - `itol_annotations/RELABLE_RAxML_bipartitionsBranchLabels.astR`
-4. Upload the relabeled Newick file to **iTOL** via the Upload interface.
+5. Upload the relabeled Newick file to **iTOL** via the Upload interface.
 Use iTOL’s tools to style labels, branch support, etc.

 ---